adammckinski/A-Governed-Zero-Trust-AI-Gateway/README.md

 - AIBOM / knowledge base recovery validation

 This is not traditional SAST or DAST.
 It is dynamic AI security validation focused on model behavior, retrieval boundaries, and governance of the AI reasoning layer.

+This work forms part of the CloudSentinel Solutions reference methodology for governed AI access and AI security validation.

 ## Known Gaps